-Caring for RSV, or respiratory syncytial virus, at home can be nerve-wracking.
+Caring for children with RSV, or respiratory syncytial virus, at home can be nerve-wracking.
 As a common respiratory infection, RSV symptoms may include runny nose, decreased appetite, coughing, sneezing, fever and wheezing.
 While symptoms typically only last a couple of weeks and resolve with rest and fluids, RSV can be dangerous, especially in infants.

 Tips for caring for RSV at home